Nutrient Sensing, Gut/Brain Communication in Health and Diseases

 Nadia Elshareif

 Nadia grew up in South Elgin,IL.
 She attended the University of Wisconsin-Madison where, in December 2018, she earned a Bachelor of Science in Molecular Biology with a minor in Global Health.
 After graduation, Nadia matriculated into the Loyola University Chicago Integrative Cell Biology Graduate Program, and obtained her Master's in the summer of 2021.
 Nadia is now continuing her studies at Loyola in pursuit of her Ph.D., investigating how neuronal lipid metabolism affects neuropathic pain.
-She will join Virginie's lab in Lausanne to work on prebiotics and gut/brain recommendation
+She joined Virginie's lab in Lausanne to work on prebiotics and gut/brain communication as a student of the neuroscience graduate school (Oct 2023)

 In the MALab, we believe that ...